jonnykry/infilcheck/README.md

 # Infilcheck

 Infilcheck is a cheap and efficient home security product that notifies you when your living quarters have been infiltrated.
-The software is dependent upon a Raspberry Pi (TODO: version/link to Pi needed) and a PiCam(TODO:  version/link needed).
+The software is dependent upon a Raspberry Pi (early models will be exponentially slower) and a PiCam [amazon link]{https://www.amazon.com/gp/product/B00E1GGE40/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00E1GGE40&linkCode=as2&tag=trndingcom-20&linkId=XF5KMO3TGBUENU5T}.
 This repository offers software for:

 - A web application (located in the `app` directory, to manage any infiltrations or check on the status of your room
 - Live tracking (located in the `pi` directory) on a Raspberry Pi using a webcam